mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Postfix - Setting Up a Postfix SASL SMTP Email Relay.md

     [hostname]:[port] [email username]:[password]

-Here is another example with some GMail specifics to make it a bit clearer; same concept can be used for any SMTP service with the right settings:
+Here is another example with some GMail specifics to make it a bit clearer but the same concept can be used for any SMTP service with the correct settings:

     smtp.gmail.com:587 username@gmail.com:password